-With the warmth of spring still a ways off, here’s an adult hot chocolate recipe that will warm you to your toes.
+Here’s an adult hot chocolate recipe that will warm you to your toes.
 It doubles as dessert and an after dinner drink all in one.
 The Winter Dream hot chocolate recipe, from our stay at the St. Regis Resort in Park City, Utah.
-See notes for a non-alcoholic version).
+See notes for a non-alcoholic version.

-Enjoying lunch in the hotel bar & restaurant (with a menu created by famed chef Jean-Georges Vongerichten), I started talking with the restaurant team.
-Whenever we travel, I find for opportunities to talk with other chefs and restaurant staff, always looking to learn something new.
+Enjoying lunch in the hotel bar & restaurant, I started talking with the restaurant team.
+Whenever we travel, I find opportunities to talk with the chefs and restaurant staff, always looking to learn something new.
 I usually end up in the kitchen and this time was no different.

-Start with making hot chocolate.
-I use milk and Penzeys smooth, rich, dark Dutch cocoa.
+Start by making hot chocolate.
+I use milk and smooth, rich, dark Dutch cocoa.
 Dutch cocoa is processed to make it blend more easily with liquids.
 It’s an excellent choice for making hot chocolate and things like ice cream bases, and sauces.
 Another option is natural cocoa powder.
 It takes a a little more work to get it to blend but it’s totally natural.

 Whip it Good